KhizarAziz/end-end-sentiment-analysis-pipeline/README.md

-# Flix-Task Fibonacci API
+# FastApi Boilerplate code to serve ML model
-This is a test FastAPI application that calculates the n-th Fibonacci number for a given input `n`.
+This is a test FastAPI application that calculates the sentiment of given text and also n-th Fibonacci number for a given input `n`.

 ## Setup & Run